An uncollectible account is an accounts receivable that is unpaid and is written off as bad debts expense.

 We need to recognize and record these uncollectible accounts and the amounts that are expected not to be collected from credit customers.
 So, if any customers made purchases on credit and we don't expect to collect on those sales, we need to record those uncollectible accounts.

 Now, the allowance method is required for financial reporting.
 It helps us to achieve matching, so that we can match our bad debts expense with the period in which the uncollectible sale took place.

 We can determine uncollectible accounts by using some common methods to help us calculate our uncollectible accounts, or our allowance.

 We can use:

-Today we're going to focus on those first two.
+Today we're going to focus on aging receivables.

-Percentage of receivables is estimating percent of accounts receivable for which payment will not be collected.
-So, now we are focusing on the accounts receivable to create our estimate.
+Aging receivables refers to estimating percent of accounts receivable for which payment will not be collectible.
+In other words, we're using our accounts receivable to create our estimate.

-In this case, since we're focusing on receivables, the relationship that is emphasized is the balance sheet.
-We are looking at accounts receivable to help us determine our allowance for uncollectible accounts, which are both balance sheet accounts.
+The relationship that is emphasized in aging receivables, because we're focusing on accounts receivable, is our balance sheet relationship.
+Again, we're using accounts receivable to help us determine our allowance for uncollectible accounts, which are both balance sheet accounts.

-Under the percentage of receivables method, the existing balance in the allowance account is considered.
-So, when we are performing our calculation, we need to make sure we take into account any balance that is already in the allowance account.
+The existing balance in the allowance account is considered, so we need to take into consideration any existing balance that we already have in our allowance account.

 Source: Adapted from Sophia instructor Evan McLaughlin.